top of page

-Small and mid-sized companies must act quickly when an opportunity presents itself.
-Acting quickly, however, should not put the business at unnecessary risk.
+Small and mid-sized companies need to respond promptly when an opportunity arises.
+However, acting swiftly should not expose the business to unnecessary risks.

-We have identified five keys to accelerating organizational growth and impact.
-We’ll define and explain them here, with an example at the end.
+We have identified five essential factors for speeding up organizational growth and enhancing impact.
+We will define and explain these factors here, concluding with an example.

 1. Focus